lucaschf/Internet-Service-Management-and-Configuration/server.md

 **Note:** use the internal network ip from the server for the address

-Now stop and start the ssh service
+Now save the changes, stop and start the ssh service

 ````bash
 systemctl stop sshd